Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

 3. Review the list of databases and identify those used by your deployment.

-    For example, Fabrikam, Inc.'s TFS deployment is a single-server configuration, and it uses the following databases:
+    For example, Fabrikam, Inc.'s Azure DevOps Server deployment is a single-server configuration, and it uses the following databases:

     -   the configuration database (Tfs\_Configuration)
     -   the collection database (Tfs\_DefaultCollection)